Why Some Young People Fear Social Isolation More Than COVID-19

 It might be tempting to think that FaceTime and Zoom provide substitutes for in-person social outlets, especially for a generation of digital natives who grew up with smartphones.
 But, therapists say, talking by small screen offers no replacement for a calming hug and can miss the subtleties of a compassionate expression.

-Audrey's complaint is a common refrain among the adolescent and young adult patients psychologist Lisa Jacobs counsels.
+Audrey's complaint is a common refrain among the adolescent and young adult patients whom psychologist Lisa Jacobs counsels.
 It is not that they aren't concerned about the risks of COVID-19, she says; it's just that their risk calculations differ.

 "They are appropriately realizing that isolation is a risk for them as well — it's a risk factor for depression, and depression is a risk factor for suicide," Jacobs says.
 "And 8% of American teens attempt suicide each year."